ConnorWiseman/cannibalism/README.md

 * Adds four new workshops, the __Charnel Pit__, __Dwarf Skull Totem__, __Ossuary__, and the __Altar to Armok__, all of which are detailed the sections below.
 * Adds a new material template type for __dwarf bone__.
 * Adds a new inorganic material type, __dwarf bone__, to enable crafting and construction with dwarf bone.
-    * Dwarf bone is a magma-safe economic material initially reserved for carving dwarf bone blocks.
+    * Dwarf bone is a magma-safe economic material initially reserved for carving dwarf bone blocks and large pots.
 * Adds two new inorganic material types for bestowing divine blessings or smiting the wicked, used in the reactions for the Altar to Armok workshop.
 * Adds a new plant type, __dwarf beard__, to enable crafting and decoration with dwarf beard.
     * Dwarf beard is never found growing in the wild, cannot be embarked with, and (hopefully) does not appear in trades.